Canvas: Understand Classic Quizzes vs. New Quizzes

-Eventually, New Quizzes will replace Classic Quizzes, but rest assured, this will not happen all at once.
-There will be plenty of time to move from Classic Quizzes to New Quizzes.
+Eventually, New Quizzes will replace Classic Quizzes.
+There will be an extended transition period from Classic Quizzes to New Quizzes.
 Training will also be available from Academic Technology Support Services and Instructure.

-Because New Quizzes is in active development, now is the perfect time to provide feedback.
-If you have experience with New Quizzes, sharing your experiences and suggestions with the greater Canvas community will help shape the tool before broad use of New Quizzes starts.
+You are encouraged to provide feedback on New Quizzes.
+If you have experience with New Quizzes, Sharing your experiences and suggestions with the greater Canvas community will help shape the tool before broad use of New Quizzes starts.